+The classification results of this paper may provide useful insights for classifying circle (and torus) actions on other types of 6-manifolds, such as (almost) complex and symplectic manifolds.
+For example, if one aims to classify an action on an (almost) complex 6-manifold $M$ with a finite fixed point set, one can verify whether the complex weights at the fixed points satisfy the conclusion of Theorem \ref{t12} when translated into the fixed point data of $M$ as an oriented manifold.

-Theorem \ref{t12} means that given any such manifold $M$, we must be able to perform one of the operations in Theorem \ref{t12} to the fixed point data of $M$.
-After performing one of those, again we can perform one of those (unless we already have the empty set), and so on until we get the empty set.
-The sign convention in Theorem \ref{t12} means the following: suppose that the fixed point data of $M$ contains $\{-,A,B,C\}$ and $\{+,C-A,C-B,C\}$.
-Then we can perform Operation (2) to remove these, and add $\{-,A,B-A,C-A\}$ and $\{+,B,B-A,C-B\}$.
-If the fixed point data of $M$ contains instead $\{+,A,B,C\}$ and $\{-,C-A,C-B,C\}$ (same fixed point data as above but with opposite signs), then we can perform Operation (2) to remove these and add $\{+,A,B-A,C-A\}$ and $\{-,B,B-A,C-B\}$.
+Theorem \ref{t12} implies that, given any such manifold $M$, we must be able to perform one of the operations described in Theorem \ref{t12} on the fixed point data of $M$.
+After applying one such operation, we can again perform another (unless we have already obtained the empty collection), and so on, until we arrive at the empty collection.
+The sign convention in Theorem \ref{t12} has the following implication: suppose the fixed point data of $M$ includes $\{-,A,B,C\}$ and $\{+,C-A,C-B,C\}$.
+Then we may apply Operation (2) to remove these, replacing them with $\{-,A,B-A,C-A\}$ and $\{+,B,B-A,C-B\}$.
+If the fixed point data of $M$ includes $\{+,A,B,C\}$ and $\{-,C-A,C-B,C\}$ (i.e., the same data as above but with opposite signs), then we can again apply Operation (2), this time removing these and adding $\{+,A,B-A,C-A\}$ and $\{-,B,B-A,C-B\}$.